aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/calculations/README.md

 }
 ```

-### Step 4 : Listing version of a calculation
+### Listing Calculation Versions

-The following call lists all versions of a specific calculation:
+To view all versions of a specific calculation:

 **Request**